Chomikens/Chomikens/README.md

 -   **Mastering Vanilla JavaScript**: Currently deepening my understanding of vanilla JavaScript with an emphasis on writing testable and reliable code.
 Focusing on best practices and advanced concepts to solidify my JS foundations.
 -   **Exploring Testing Frameworks**: Actively learning and implementing various JavaScript testing frameworks to ensure code quality and functionality.
--   **Future Aspirations**: Planning to return to React and Next.js, with a specific interest in integrating GSAP or similar libraries for creating optimized and engaging web animations.
+-   **Future Aspirations**: Planning to return to React and Next.js, with a specific interest in: Three.JS, Node.JS, Express.js for creating optimized and engaging web animations.
 -   **Continuous Learning**: Always on the lookout for new libraries and techniques to enhance web performance and user experience, particularly in the realm of animations and interactive elements.

 ### 📫 How to Reach Me